-Documents attached to the consignment (header) level apply to all items; however, documents attached at the item level only apply to that specific item.
-Please also note that hauliers will be able to see documents you upload.
+Documents attached to the consignment (header) level apply to all items, while documents attached at the item level only apply to that specific item.
+Note that hauliers will be able to see documents you upload.

 How to cancel an Entry Summary Declaration 7